-Attachment 9-3: Sample Acknowledgement of Acquisition and Relocation Rights and Benefits under the Uniform Relocation Act other structures designated for use by the general public or which have other common carrier or public utility functions that serve the general public and are subject to regulation and oversight by the government, and projects for the removal of an immediate threat to public health and safety or brownfields as defined in the Small Business Liability Relief and Brownfield Revitalization Act.
+The types of projects that meet the definition of public use include: mass transit, railroads, airports, seaports or highway projects, as well as utility projects which benefit or serve the general public or other structures designated for use by the general public or which have other common carrier or public utility functions that serve the general public and are subject to regulation and oversight by the government, and projects for the removal of an immediate threat to public health and safety or brownfields as defined in the Small Business Liability Relief and Brownfield Revitalization Act.
 Public use cannot include economic development projects that primarily benefit private entities.

-Grantees contemplating the use of eminent domain for any use or project should contact DLG for further guidance prior to proceeding.
+Subrecipients contemplating the use of eminent domain for any use or project should contact DLG for further guidance prior to proceeding.